 - This is subverted in Drop Dead Diva.
 Jane Bingum works many colorful cases, but she primarily ends up working civil and criminal cases, as she is a criminal lawyer.

-- On Suits, part of the reason why Harvey Specter rose so quickly through the law firms ranks is because he is proficient in multiple areas of the law.
-His main specialty is mergers and tax law but he also spent a few years working as a criminal prosecutor specifically to get a solid background in criminal law.
+- Suits: Part of the reason why Harvey Specter rose so quickly through the law firm's ranks is that he is proficient in multiple areas of the law.
+He primarily specializes in mergers and tax law, but he also spent a few years working as a criminal prosecutor specifically to get a solid background in criminal law.
 This is averted with most of the firm's other partners who specialize exclusively in certain areas of the law and can be very territorial when Harvey gets involved in a case that falls into their area of expertise.
 On the other hand, as part of their Training from Hell, the junior associates are supposed to work any case that is assigned to them no matter what areas of the law it touches on or how proficient they are in the subject matter.

 - Law & Order:

 - Subverted one episode.
 An accused person hired his cousin, a real-estate lawyer, to represent him.
 He did a comically lousy job at arraignment.

 - Marty Winston, the defendant in the episode "By Perjury", was a lawyer who decided to defend himself in his murder trial.
 However, he was a civil litigator who had never touched a criminal case before.
 In this case, it was due to pure arrogance, as he was supremely confident in his ability to beat the murder rap by himself.

 - In The WB series Just Legal Don Johnson plays a slightly Amoral Attorney who doesn't specialize, he does everything - murder, civil cases, litigation, and everything in between.
 He and his new associate also do all their own legwork because they're understaffed & too poor to hire anybody.